GitHub for Static Web Publishing

 First, log in to your GitHub account.
 We will copy and adapt an existing git repository on GitHub in order to make our open textbook.
 To do this, we will need to “fork” an existing repository.
 When you create a fork on GitHub, you create a copy of someone elses git repository on your GitHub account in order create your own version of the project.

-2. Click on the Code tab in the repository view
+tab in the repository view - Click on the

 The textbook template comes with a workflow file that generates the output files for the book (i.e. the HTML, PDF, and EPUB versions).
 We’ll need to enable the workflow file in GitHub: